kk-ashish/CPE-487-Final-Project/readMe.md

 - `anode`: Active-low anode control for each digit
 - `seg`: Segment pattern for current digit

-## Modifications Made
+##Module Overview and Modifications

-This project was built from scratch using base components from earlier labs (mostly Lab 6: Pong).
-Key contributions:
+We started off with Lab 6 as the basis for this project.
+We reused some things such as the bat code as well as the vga_sync to start with the project, but changed up a lot.
+This project was built from scratch

 ***```donkey_kong.vhd```***
   ```
   process(clk_25MHz)